mt5718214/A8_restaurant-list_rebuilt/README.md

 # MyRestaurantList

 ## Features
+* You can create account by email or facebook
 * You can add, edit, delete a restaurant
 * You can view details of the restaurant
 * You can search restaurant by name or category